List of accidents and incidents involving the Boeing B-52 Stratofortress: 1968

 On 4 October, a B-52H (tail number 60-0027) from the 5th Bombardment Wing (Heavy), Minot AFB, North Dakota crashed on landing.
 On final approach at night, the engines on the left wing went out due to fuel mismanagement.
 This and the low speed of the airplane caused a stall and crash in an open field located 8 mi from the airbase.
 The aircraft was destroyed.
 Two crew members were rescued while four others died.
 The pilot ejected but was hit by a falling hatch after he ejected and fatally injured.
 The tail gunner bailed out too low and hit the ground before his parachute opened.
 Among the dead was a lieutenant colonel just days from retirement, and the squadron clerk, on his first B-52 orientation ride.

-B-52 crash site at Kadena AFB.
+B-52 crash site at Kadena AB.

-On 18 November, a B-52D (tail number 55‑0103, call sign "Cream 2") from the 346th Bombardment Squadron of the 99th Bombardment Wing attached to the 306th Bombardment Wing on a flight to Vietnam crashed at Kadena AFB in Okinawa, Japan (home base of 4252d Strategic Wing the aircraft was attached to).
+On 18 November, a B-52D (tail number 55‑0103, call sign "Cream 2") from the 346th Bombardment Squadron of the 99th Bombardment Wing attached to the 306th Bombardment Wing on a flight to Vietnam crashed at Kadena AB in Okinawa, Japan (home base of 4252d Strategic Wing the aircraft was attached to).
 The aircraft crashed and burned after an aborted takeoff.
 The bomb load exploded.
 All eight crew members on board evacuated the aircraft before the bombs exploded but two subsequently died of burns.

 On 23 November, Major Eugene Ray McCune ejected over the South China Sea and is presumed dead.
 His aircraft, a B-52 with 96th Bombardment Wing at Dyess AFB, Texas was on temporary duty to 337th Bombardment Squadron, 4133rd Strategic Wing at Andersen AFB, Guam.
 It was refueling north of the Philippines while on a mission to Vietnam when he ejected from the aircraft.
 It is unknown why he ejected.
 After the ejection, his aircraft dropped their bomb load into the sea and diverted to Ching Chuan Kang AB, Taiwan.
 He was declared dead on 7 December 1968.